 Let’s now look at a cost-effective alternative.
 Many renters in London opt to share a flat.
 Here’s a typical budget for someone sharing a 2-bedroom apartment in Zones 2–3:

-To explore locations ideal for sharers, view Where to Live in London on a Budget
+To explore locations ideal for sharers, view The Cheapest Places to Live in London

 Whether you're a high earner seeking convenience in central London, or sharing costs in a vibrant borough like Greenwich or Bethnal Green, Essential Living offers modern, flexible apartments that match your lifestyle and budget.